alex-memo/ProjectM-Assignment1/README.md

 This project contains a forked practice range that is being developed for project M for players to be able to test their abilities and tools, and learn interactions between different game elements.

 ![Jira Timeline](https://github.com/alex-memo/ProjectM-Assignment1/blob/main/JiraTimeline.png?raw=true)
+***External Resources***
+3D dummy character from Mixamo.com *A private model for Project M is on the original repository but will not be made available in any public repo*

+***Notice:*** Distribution, copying, or cloning of this repository or code is strictly prohibited as it is not allowed.